fermyon/developer/content/spin/spin-oci.md

 $ spin --version
 ```

-## Building and Running Spin Applications With Docker (Video)
+## Publishing and Running Spin Applications Using Registries (Video)

-The following video shows you how to push a Spin app to GHCR, and then run that artifact with Docker.
+The following video shows you how to push a Spin app to GHCR, and then run that artifact with Spin or with Docker.
 The video also contains additional information about signing and verifying your GHCR artifacts.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ijTEf8wDkqU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-The following section shows you how to use OCI-compliant GHCR artifacts locally with Spin.
+The rest of this page shows you how to use OCI-compliant GHCR artifacts locally with Spin.

 ## Set Up Your GHCR Instance